hkirtchev/code_sample/README.md

 The GNAT Pro binder's task (among many) is to determine the proper elaboration order for all units in the application.
 Once the order is found, it is encoded in a driver which elaborates the units and executes the main program.

-Bindo (BINDer Order) is in charge of discovering the proper elaboration order, or diagnosing an unsatisfiable set of dependencies (not implemented yet).
-Bindo achieves this by constructing three graphs - unit graph (referred to **library graph***), invocation graph
-(mentioned before), and a strongly-connected component graph (referred to **SCC graph**).
+Bindo (BINDer Order) is in charge of discovering the proper elaboration order, or diagnosing an unsatisfiable set of dependencies.
+Bindo achieves this by constructing three graphs - unit graph (referred to **library graph***), invocation graph (mentioned before), and a strongly-connected component graph (referred to **SCC graph**).

 The library graph is constructed directly from the explicit dependencies (the `with`s) in the units.
 Some of these explicit dependencies can be further altered by specifying `pragma Elaborate` or `pragma Elaborate_All` which enfore additional programmer-driven constraints